Engineering portfolio

 About

-I am a Transportation Engineer with a strong background in traffic engineering, transportation operations, and the impact of automated vehicles on mobility.
-My expertise extends to data analytics, machine learning, and computational modeling, which I apply to optimize transportation systems and improve urban mobility.
+I am an AI Engineer with the U.S. Department of the Treasury and a Transportation Engineer by training, with deep experience in traffic engineering, transportation operations, and the impact of automated vehicles on mobility.
+My expertise extends to data analytics, machine learning, and computational modeling, which I apply to build reliable analytical systems and to optimize transportation networks.

 I hold a Ph.D. in Civil and Environmental Engineering from the University of California, Berkeley, specializing in Transportation Engineering.
 My doctoral research focused on Adaptive Cruise Control (ACC) vehicles and their effects on urban congestion, leveraging data-driven simulations and predictive modeling.
 I also earned an MS in Civil and Environmental Engineering from UC Berkeley and a Diploma of Engineering (BS & MEng) from the National Technical University of Athens, where I specialized in Transportation Engineering with a minor in Surveying Engineering.